Teen Self-Esteem and Addiction: Let’s Talk about It

 Personal Insights on Teen Self-Esteem and Addiction

-Recovery Unplugged’s own Jordan Guthrie has offered some of her own insights on the relationship between teen self-esteem and addiction, not only in the years leading up to addiction but also during recovery.
+Recovery Unplugged’s own Jordan has offered some of her own insights on the relationship between teen self-esteem and addiction, not only in the years leading up to addiction but also during recovery.
 Listen to some of Jordan’s own experiences and her advice to younger people who are currently struggling with similar situations.

 Recovery Unplugged is fully aware that teen self-esteem issues follow you into adulthood and can go unresolved for decades.
 We’re here to provide comprehensive and compassionate behavioral rehab to help you address the root causes and sustaining factors associated with your addiction.
 If you or your loved one need help, contact us today to start treatment.